 I had been planning to try egg for weeks but kept putting it off; it had to be a day when I was not alone and had someone with me to help and act fast in case anything happened.

 Twenty minutes later and some of the tests had risen into ugly hard watery filled nettle rash reactions which were very itchy.
 Not surprisingly I had a strong reaction to peanuts, cashew nuts and almonds; I knew the nuts would be a problem but didn’t expect to discover that I now have an actual confirmed allergy to dairy too.
-I had always suspected that I had intolerance but the reaction for dairy was stronger than those to the nuts.
+I had always suspected that I had an intolerance but the reaction for dairy was stronger than those to the nuts.

 Pine nuts, yeast and eggs were all OK so I now knew that those scrambled eggs most definitely didn’t cause anaphylaxis, but the butter and milk they were cooked with were confirmed as the culprits.
 Since I had some quite strong reactions, I was advised to leave the other foods to test on another day.
 These tests only identify real allergic reactions, they do not show mild or intolerant type reactions as these can take hours or even days for the body to react.

 With my confirmed list of allergies I was referred to Tanya Wright, Dietician at Amersham Dermatology department.
 She has opened up a whole new world to me.
 With her help I have now successfully begun to reintroduce foods which cause an intolerant reaction one by one, and am also discovering a whole host of different foods that I could be eating.
 She has a library of food packets and samples in her room which are dairy free, soya free, gluten free etc.; there are so many more foods out there that I can eat and I can’t wait to try them all.
 My mouth was watering with anticipation.
-Find out more about my experience reintroducing foods in my next blog.

 Visit the National Library of Medicine for an explanation of what is involved with Skin Prick Tests.